 MRSA stands for methicillin-resistant Staphylococcus aureus.
 People also commonly call it a superbug.
 MRSA is a form of bacteria that resists a wide range of antibiotics.
 This becomes a problem because it means infections with MRSA are a lot more difficult to treat when compared with other types of bacterial infections.

-Can you claim compensation for MRSA?
+Can you sue a hospital for getting MRSA?

 How can clinical or medical negligence be determined?